Lordship of Ramla

-The Lordship of Ramla was one of the Crusader vassal states of the Latin Kingdom of Jerusalem.
-It has been vassal to and part of the County of Jaffa and Ascalon.
+The Lordship of Ramla was one of the lordships in the Kingdom of Jerusalem.
+It was vassal to and part of the County of Jaffa and Ascalon.

 History

 During the First Crusade, Ramla was abandoned by its Muslim inhabitants, as it lacked the defenses necessary to withstand a siege.

-Upon its capitulation in 1099, Ramla was left under the supervision of Robert of the diocese of Rouen, whom the crusaders installed as Bishop of Lydda and Ramla.
+Upon its capitulation in 1099, Ramla was left under the supervision of Robert of the diocese of Rouen, whom the crusaders installed as bishop of Lydda and Ramla.

 Thus, Ramla was initially an ecclesiastical lordship.
 This would change, however, sometime between 1115 and 1120, when a certain Baldwin is noted as having a "lordlike position" in Ramla, suggesting the city had passed into secular control.

-In 1126, Ramla became part of the County of Jaffa, and a separate lordship was created after the revolt of Count Hugh II in 1134, with Baldwin II as lord (although Baldwin I was not a lord in his own right).
+In 1126, Ramla became part of the County of Jaffa, and a separate lordship was created after the revolt of Hugh II of Jaffa in 1134, with Baldwin II as lord (although Baldwin I was not a lord in his own right).
 The castle of Ibelin was located quite near Ramla.
 It was later a part of the Ibelin possessions, inherited from Helvis, daughter of Baldwin of Ramla and wife of Barisan of Ibelin.
 Along with most of the rest of the kingdom, Ramla was recaptured by Saladin in 1187.
 Though legally distinct, Ramla in practise merged with the other Ibelin holdings regained after the Third Crusade, and in the mid-13th century it was indistinguishable from the larger County of Jaffa and Ascalon.